 HOW TO PROTECT YOURSELF FROM TICKS IN WINTER

-While we don’t spray for ticks during the winter months, we know that through our Intensive Tick Treatment program you can limit the number of ticks on your property for the entire year.
-We’ll spray your property with our barrier tick spray every 2-3 weeks all summer long to eliminate adult ticks that are questing for blood meals.
+While we don’t mist for ticks during the winter months, we know that through our Intensive Tick Treatment program you can limit the number of ticks on your property for the entire year.
+We’ll mist your property with our barrier tick mist every 2-3 weeks all summer long to eliminate adult ticks that are questing for blood meals.
 To further limit the tick population we bookend those treatments with twice per year tick tube drops.
 Tick tubes eliminate larval and nymph ticks when they are nesting with rodents.
 This combination results in a lower tick population year round, and the results are exponentially better the longer you are with us.

 TICK SAFETY DURING OUTDOOR WINTER ADVENTURES